dreeves/distributopia/knowledge.md

 3. Ensure responsive design for various screen sizes.

 ## TODO
-- Implement additional distribution types
-- Add ability to save and load distributions
-- Improve mobile responsiveness
+- Figure out how to make the dots draggable on mobile
+- Add a dropdown of standard distributions to load up, that the user can then tweak by dragging the dots around

 ## Useful Resources
 - [D3.js Documentation](https://d3js.org/documentation)